thkukuk/lastlog2/README.md

 * The old `/var/log/lastlog` file can be imported into the new database.
 * The size of the database depends on the amount of users, not how big the biggest UID is.

+**IMPORTANT** To be Y2038 safe on 32bit architectures, the binaries needs to be build with a **64bit time_t**.
+This should be the standard on 64bit architectures.

 The package constists of two binaries:

 * `pam_lastlog2.so` shows the last login of a user and stores the new login into the database.